eight04/db-to-cloud/README.md

 Currently, only the `docs` folder will be requested.

-If the path doesn't exist, it can throw an ENOENT error or return an empty array.
+If the path doesn't exist, it can throw an ENOENT/404 error or return an empty array.

 ### acquireLock, releaseLock